marmelab/connect-four-reboot/Readme.md

   [0, 0, 0, 0, 0, 0, 0],
   [0, 0, 1, 0, 0, 0, 0],
 ]
-... and if player 2 places a token in the same column:
+... and if player 2 places a token in the same column :

 [
   [0, 0, 0, 0, 0, 0, 0],